A look at the technology that allows modern headphones to block external noise.

 With the current climate of new consumer and professional products offering ANC, we’re taking a deep dive into how it works and how it’s being used across the board.

-- Active Noise Cancelling (ANC) uses microphones generate a phase inverted audio signal that nullifies external noise.
+- Active Noise Cancelling (ANC) uses microphones and circuitry to generate a phase inverted audio signal that nullifies external noise.